That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 SlideShares present a showcase of your expertise.
 You’re sharing what you know.

-That immediately gives you a certain level of authority and credibility in the mind of the viewer.
+That immediately provides a certain level of authority and credibility in the mind of the viewer.

-As your views to the SlideShare increase (I’ve covered several ways to do that), this adds social proof, further boosting your authority.
+As your views to the SlideShare increase (I’ve covered several ways to do that), this adds social proof and boosts your authority further.

 Grow Search Engine Visibility

-As you’d expect, SlideShares show up in Google’s results.
+As you’d expect, SlideShares appear in Google’s search engine results.

-If you’ve followed the suggested model of repurposing an existing blog post, this effectively gives you another opportunity for your content to show on search for particular keywords.
+If you’ve followed the model suggested here of repurposing an existing blog post, you effectively gain another opportunity for your content to show on search for particular keywords.

-In other words, for a single keyword search, you could have both your original blog post and your SlideShare showing in the same listings.
+In other words, for a single keyword search, you could have both your original blog post and your SlideShare showing in the same listings, not to mention other places you repurpose the same content to.

-Not only that, but SlideShares also appear on image search, showing the header slide of the presentation, which can help attract further viewers.
+In addition, SlideShares also appear on image search, showing the header slide of the presentation, and this can help attract further viewers.

 Attract New Followers on Social Media

-There are a few main ways your SlideShares can help build social media followers:
+There are a few main ways your SlideShares can help build your social media followers:

-- Within your SlideShare, perhaps on your final slide, provide an opportunity for people to follow you, providing them with the relevant link.
+- Within your SlideShare, perhaps on the final slide, provide opportunities for people to follow you, linking to the relevant profiles.
 Here’s an example from a presentation sponsored by Hootsuite:

-- Sharing your SlideShares on social and attracting followers that way too.
+- Share your SlideShares on social, growing your visibility and attracting followers that way too.

-Don’t forget, you can attract followers and grow your audience on SlideShare itself, consisting of people keen to view other presentations you make available
+Don’t forget, you can attract followers and grow your audience on SlideShare itself too, helping to amplify your future presentations.

 Grow Engagement on Social Media